-- The mover and seconder of a motion cannot move or second an amendment.
-(This does not apply when the mover or seconder of a motion to adopt a report of a committee wants to amend an item in the report.
-In this case the original mover or seconder may also propose or second the suggested amendment). - Only members who have not spoken to the original or substituted motion may move or second an amendment to it. - The mover or seconder of an amendment whether it is carried or lost cannot move or second a subsequent amendment. - Members can speak to any amendment and, provided they have not spoken to the motion or moved or seconded an amendment, they can move or second further amendments. - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.
+The mover and seconder of a motion cannot move or second an amendment.
+(This does not apply when the mover or seconder of a motion to adopt a report

+- of a committee wants to amend an item in the report.
+In this case the original mover or seconder may also propose or second the suggested amendment). - Only members who have not spoken to the original or substituted motion may move or second an amendment to it. - The mover or seconder of an amendment whether it is carried or lost cannot move or second a subsequent amendment. - Members can speak to any amendment. - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.